sinnie/learn_web_dev/node.md

 * __Single-Threaded__ - A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler (a part of the OS).
 It's a kind of lightweight process that shares memory with every other thread within the same process.
 Threads were created as an ad hoc extension of the former model to accommodate concurrency [(Teixeira)](#resources).
 In a single-threaded system, one command is processed at a time.
 Node.js' performance is improved by being single-threaded, which bypasses thread context switching.
 However, Node is not _truly_ single-threaded.
 It uses a library called libuv to handle multiple threads that manage tasks related to the operating system.
   * A downside to being single-threaded is that Node.j is not able to easily scale by increasing the number of CPU cores.
 * __I/O__ - I/O is short for input/output and describes any program operation or device that transfers data to or from a peripheral device.
 Inputs are the signals or data received by a system and outputs are the signals or data sent from it.
 * You'll often hear __Asynchronous__ as well.
 Asynchronous means, in the case of Node.js, that the server can respond to multiple requests at a time.
 It will not stop or block any API requests and will respond to all when the response is ready to send accordingly.
+Working asynchronously allows you to start processing data that does not require the result of the communication while the communication goes on.

 > From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it.